kcleal/superintervals/src/README_cpp.md

 # Superintervals C++ API

+Superintervals implements `IntervalMap` which is a multimap like data structure for interval intersection queries.
+'Keys' correspond to `start` and `end` coordinates of reference intervals of type `S`.
+'Values' are your data of interest of type `T`.

-Header only implementation, copy to your include directory.
+To install, copy the superintervals.hpp header to your include directory.

 ```cpp
 #include "SuperIntervals.hpp"